Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Januari 2025 18.20.12 UTC
+- WIB: Kamis, 9 Januari 2025 19.48.26 UTC
-- WITA: Kamis, 9 Januari 2025 19.20.12 UTC
+- WITA: Kamis, 9 Januari 2025 20.48.26 UTC
-- WIT: Kamis, 9 Januari 2025 20.20.12 UTC
+- WIT: Kamis, 9 Januari 2025 21.48.26 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: motivational
+Kategori: friendship